12 Free Things to do in Kissimmee During Your Stay

 “Favorite people, favorite places, favorite memories of the past.
 These are the joys of a lifetime, these are the things that last.” - Henry van Dyke

-When most people think of Florida, images of Walt Disney World, white sand beaches and warm weather are the first enticements that come to mind.
-These amazing perks make the Sunshine State one of the most traveled destinations in the world and the Orlando-Kissimmee area, America’s most visited travel destination1.
-You may think that the price tag to join the party is hefty but enjoying your vacation in the Sunshine State doesn’t have to break the bank or orbit around a really, really big castle (as evidenced by our recent guide on things to do in Kissimmee Florida other than Disney).
-Indeed, they say the best things in life are free – and if you consider alternatives to the theme parks, you will be amazed by the abundance of fun, free and lesser-known attractions that offer something for everyone.
+When most people think of Florida, images of Walt Disney World, white sand beaches, warm weather, and a plethora of things to do in Orlando are the first enticements that come to mind.
+But what about things to do in Kissimmee?
+True, all of these amazing perks make the Sunshine State one of the most traveled destinations in the world and the Orlando-Kissimmee area, America’s most visited travel destination1.
+And, you may think that the price tag to join the party is hefty but enjoying your vacation in the Sunshine State doesn’t have to break the bank or orbit around a really, really big castle (as evidenced by our recent guide on things to do in Kissimmee Florida other than Disney).
+Indeed, they say the best things in life are free – and if you consider alternatives to the theme parks, you will be amazed by the abundance of fun, free and lesser-known attractions in Kissimmee, Florida that offer something for everyone.
 Keep reading as we dive into these sometimes-under-mentioned free things to do in Kissimmee during your stay.

 1 | Shingle Creek Regional Park | Lovers of nature and the great outdoors will love Shingle Creek Park!
 The minute you arrive, you will be awestruck by this urban oasis designated one of “America’s Great Outdoors.”
 The conservation enclave spans 1,000 acres across four locations and features the northernmost headwaters of the Florida Everglades that flows 23 miles into Lake Tohopekaliga, 350 miles into Kissimmee Chain of Lakes onwards into the Kissimmee River and Lake Okeechobee and out into the Everglades and Gulf of Mexico to its final destination at the Florida Bay – all amid an abundance of wildlife in a picturesque setting.
 Whether hiking the multiuse trails along this natural wonder by foot, bike or boat to catch a glimpse of armadillos, birds, raccoons, turtles and other wildlife in their natural habitat, or fishing, paddling or picnicking, be sure to carve out plenty of time so you can get the most out of this hidden gem.